playfularchitect/Rosetta-Stone-Of-Physics/Dart Throwing Monkeys/Blind Monks V1/Readme.md

 November 15th, 2025

 Updated Info (November 19th, 2025): V1 was the brute-force discovery.
 See Blind Monks V2 for the DNA Lattice and V3 for the Yukawa Lock.
+Updated Info (November 30th, 2025): You need to use the provided m050_hypernitro.cpp kernel if want to use my code to rerun the same test in colab.

 # Monkeys Throwing Darts: When Random Chance Beats Physics